Optimal Mechanisms for Demand Response: An Indifference Set Approach: Optimal Demand Response

 \begin{defi} A {\bf price-responsive HEMS} is a HEMS as in Definition \ref{defi:HEMS} that receives a price-vector $p \in \RR^d$ from the grid, and then chooses

 \end{defi}

 In a system where consumers operate price-responsive HEMS, the grid's optimal pricing problem becomes a bi-level optimization problem \citep{zhou2017incentive}:

-resulting in an objective value $\hopt_n^{\mydp}$.
-Note that, in the above definition, price-responsive HEMS are only responsive to variation in the price and not in the overall level of the price, i.e., $q_i(p) = q_i(\lambda \, p)$ for any $\lambda > 0$.
-This reflects our modeling assumption that demand-response programs can only shift energy consumption within the indifference set that reflects the user's pre-determined needs; they cannot induce consumers to revisit their needs.
-Similarly, optimal prices in \eqref{eq:opt_price} are scale invariant: If $p^*$ is optimal, then $\lambda \, p^*$ is also optimal for any $\lambda > 0$.
-Thus, a successful demand response will only depend on the relative magnitude of prices across the day, and the overall price levels can be chosen to match revenue targets; see the discussion following Theorem \ref{thm:stable} for more details.
+resulting in an objective value $\hopt_n^{\mydp}$ as the optimal Price-based Method (PM) risk value.
 We are now ready to state our main research questions: First, can a pricing mechanism as in \eqref{eq:opt_price} solve the optimal demand response problem \eqref{eq:opt_dr}, or will systems with pricing-based HEMS fall short of what could be achieved via direct device control by the grid?
 Second, if an optimal pricing mechanism exists, are there computationally efficient and practically applicable algorithms to learn the optimal prices?
 Overall, we will find that while price-based mechanisms may be suboptimal in finite systems, optimality gap of pricing as in \eqref{eq:opt_price} vanishes as the system size grows.
 Furthermore, optimal prices can be recovered via a simple first-order algorithm.